- Response Summary

 NERSC provides a particularly stable and reliable service, and is relatively free of quirks.
 This is a big help when developing code.

 Seaborg is a rock-solid, dependable, fast platform.
 It has far fewer outages and system problems than other supercomputer platforms I've used.
-The consultants are generally more knowledgable and more available than on other systems.
+The consultants are generally more knowledgeable and more available than on other systems.
 Seaborg just works, in ways many other supercomputers don't.

 The IPM SP is a fast, reliable computer and the support is very good.